ntoll/being_together/README.md

 > This is a place to affirm openness and compassion.
 > This is a place for collaborative creation.
 >
-> Dear friend, please be true to yourself yet kind to others
+> Bring all of yourself, and welcome others
 > (even in the face of hostility).
 >
 > Thank you.